sharma18yash/ire_project/readme.md

 We used xlm-roberta-base for tokenization and modeling.

 ## Other models:
-We did 4 other experiments keeping the architecture same as follows:
+We did 5 other experiments keeping the same Siamese Architecture  as follows:

 ### XRB
 Used XLM-RoBERTa as encoder and for tokenization.
 Code is in MLNS_Siamese_roberta.ipynb

-### DB ML
-Used dislitBert as encoder and for tokenization.
-Some extra labels were provided along with the training data, like similarity of geography and time.
-We used them for multilabel Learning, in the training phase, but for testing we pridicted only the similarity score.
-Code is in MLNS_Siamese_dislitBert_multilable.ipynb

 ### DB_M
 Used Metadata along with news text as input.
 Used dislitBert as encoder and for tokenization.
 Code is in MLNS_Siamese_dislitBert_Meta.ipynb